-Considering that deforestation plays a major role in ecosystem destruction, the Nagoya Works is helping to protect forests by shifting to steel pallets, and away from wooden pallets, for the shipment of aluminum can products in Japan.
-Meanwhile, UACJ Copper Tube Corporation, a Group company, has ceased using wooden pallets, in favor of cardboard pallets, for shipping intermediate products to overseas subsidiaries.
-Throughout the UACJ Group, we are working to reduce our usage of wood.
+Considering that deforestation plays a major role in ecosystem destruction, the UACJ Group is helping to protect forests by reducing our usage of wood.
+The Nagoya Works, for example, is shifting to steel pallets, and away from wooden pallets, for the shipment of aluminum can products in Japan.
+Meanwhile, UACJ Copper Tube Corporation has ceased using wooden pallets, in favor of cardboard pallets, for shipping intermediate products to overseas subsidiaries.